jpolkdata/simple-flask-app/README.md

     python

-...now we can run the commands below to import our app.
+...now we can run the commands below to import our app...
     >>> import starter_app
     >>> starter_app.app
     <Flask 'app'>

-Now call the **url_map** attribute command to see how the urls map
+...and then call the **url_map** attribute command to see how the urls map
     >>> starter_app.app.url_map
     Map([<Rule '/static/<filename>' (GET, HEAD, OPTIONS) -> static>,
     <Rule '/' (GET, HEAD, OPTIONS) -> home>,